Malcolmnixon/GodotXROpenXRTracker/README.md

 ## Versions

-This demo requires Godot 4.3-dev4 or later.
+This demo requires Godot 4.3-dev6+ or later.

+<sub>NOTE: This requires the [XR Trackers](https://github.com/godotengine/godot/pull/90645) PR which is in the Godot master branch, but no release has been made.</sub>

 ## Overview